Utica, New York: 20th century

 Newsboys for the Utica Saturday Globe, 1910.
 Photo by Lewis Hine.

 The early 20th century brought rail advances to Utica, with the New York Central electrifying 49 mi of track from the city to Syracuse in 1907 for its West Shore interurban line.
 In 1902, the Utica and Mohawk Valley Railway connected Rome to Little Falls with a 37.5 mi electrified line through Utica.

 Looking north towards the corner of Genesee and Bleecker streets, c.
 1900–1915.
 Streetcars can be seen crossing a bridge over the Erie Canal.

 Waves of Lebanese Maronite, Italian, Irish, and Polish immigrants worked in the city's industries in the early part of the 20th century.
 Like many other industrial centers, labor unrest affected Utica in the 1910s; on April 5, 1912 martial law was proclaimed to stop riots in Utica, Yorkville, and New York Mills, while on October 28 during the strike wave of 1919, city police shot six or more striking textile workers.
 In 1919, two-thirds of employed Uticans worked in the textile industry.
 The textile industry in the Northern United States declined rapidly following World War I, as mills relocated to the Southern United States.
-Textiles remained the leading industry in Utica through 1947, employing a little less than a quarter of workers at the few remaining mills.
+Textiles remained the leading industry in Utica through 1947, with the few remaining mills employing a little less than a quarter of the city's workers.

 As early as 1928, the area Chamber of Commerce sought to diversify Utica's industrial base.
 Prompted by local labor issues and national trends, the Republican political machine in Utica declined and was replaced by a Democratic machine headed by Rufus Elefante with the support of Governor (and later, President) Franklin D. Roosevelt.
 Democratic political leaders cooperated with local business interests to draw modern industry to Utica.
 General Electric, Chicago Pneumatic, Bendix Aviation, and Univac among others established factories in Utica.
 Utica College and Mohawk Valley Community College were founded to provide skilled workers, and Oneida County Airport was built to provide transport.
 The city also underwent residential redevelopment, including slum clearance and modernizing streets and neighborhoods to accommodate the automobile.
 The period of Utica history through the 1940s and 1950s is sometimes called the "loom to boom" era.
 While it led to growth of the suburbs of New Hartford and Whitestown, Utica's population remained flat during this era, and unemployment was persistently elevated.